Udine: Main sights

-The old residence of the patriarchs of Aquileia, the palazzo Patriarcale, was erected by Giovanni Fontana in 1517 in place of the older one destroyed by an earthquake in 1511.
+The old residence of the patriarchs of Aquileia, the palazzo Patriarcale, was erected in 1517 in place of the older one destroyed by an earthquake in 1511.
+In 1708 the patriarch Dionisio Dolfin called upon the architect Domenico Rossi, who built the wing with the library and the oval staircase, raised the central body by creating the portal, completed the north wing and, in 1725, the main staircase.
 Under the Austrians it was used as a prison.

-A recension of the Visigothic code of laws, called the Breviary of Alaric, was formerly preserved In the cathedral archives, in a manuscript known as the Codex Utinensis, which was printed before it was lost.
+A recension of the Visigothic code of laws, called the Breviary of Alaric, was formerly preserved in the cathedral archives, in a manuscript known as the Codex Utinensis, which was printed before it was lost.

 In the 1550s, Andrea Palladio erected some buildings in Udine.
 The Oratorio della Purità has 18th-century frescoes by Giambattista Tiepolo and his son Giandomenico.

 The church dedicated to St. Mary of the Castle is probably the oldest in Udine, judging from extant fragments dating back to the Lombard era.
 It lost its parish status in 1263, when it was annexed to the larger parish of Saint'Odorico (now the cathedral).
 It has been renovated many times over the centuries: the façade, for example, was entirely rebuilt after the 1511 Idrija earthquake.
 Its three naves preserve the suggestive atmosphere of silence and contemplation, which is often found in old churches.
 The Venetian Governor, Tommaso Lippomano, commissioned the Venetian Gothic portico with steps and ramps leading down the hill in 1487.

 In the principal square (Piazza della Libertà) stands the town hall (Loggia del Lionello) built in 1448–1457 in the Venetian-Gothic style opposite a clock tower (Torre dell'Orologio) resembling that of the Piazza San Marco at Venice.
 It was begun in 1448 on a project by Nicolò Lionello, a local goldsmith, and was rebuilt following a fire in 1876.
 The new design was projected by the architect Andrea Scala.